Aftermath of the Korean War: Republic of China (Taiwan)

-Soviet Union
+Soviet Union / Russian Federation

 The war was a political disaster for the Soviet Union.
 Its central objective—the unification of the Korean peninsula under the Kim Il Sung regime—was not achieved.
 Boundaries of both parts of Korea remained practically unchanged.
 Furthermore, relations with communist ally China were seriously and permanently spoiled, leading to the Sino-Soviet split that lasted until the collapse of the Soviet Union in 1991.

 The United States' strong resistance to the invasion may have prevented a Soviet intervention in Yugoslavia during the Tito–Stalin split.
-The war, meanwhile, united Western Bloc countries: the Korean War accelerated the conclusion of a peace agreement between the U.S. and Japan, the warming of West Germany's relations with other western countries, and the creation of military and political blocs ANZUS (1951) and SEATO (1954).
+The war, meanwhile, united Western Bloc countries: the Korean War accelerated the conclusion of a peace agreement between the U.S. and Japan, the warming of West Germany's relations with other western countries, and the creation of military and political blocs ANZUS (1951), SEATO (1954) and CENTO (1955).
 However, because of the war, the authority of the Soviet state grew, which showed in its readiness to interfere in developing countries of the Third World, many of which after the Korean War went down the socialist path of development, after selecting the Soviet Union as their patron.
+In 1955, the Warsaw Pact was also created under Soviet direction and control.

 Despite the expenses and regardless of who paid them, the Korean War provided approximately 30,000 Soviet military personnel valuable experience in war.
 The conflict allowed the Soviets the opportunity to test several new forms of armament, in particular the MiG-15 combat aircraft.
 Furthermore, numerous models of American military equipment were captured, which made it possible for Soviet engineers and scientists to reverse engineer American technology and use what they learned for the development of new forms of their own armaments.
 According to declassified Soviet documents released after the fall of the USSR, Stalin may have been the main obstacle for peace in Korea specifically because of the intelligence gathered on the American war machine, and the testing of new Soviet military equipment during the conflict.

+After the dissolution of the Soviet Union in 1991, North Korea's relations with the Soviet Union's successor state, the Russian Federation began to improve by the turn of the century after the rise of Vladimir Putin in 2000.
+North Korean troops began to be deployed in Western Russia since 2024 during Russia's invasion of Ukraine that began in 2022.